 Sequence Flow: Controlling the Flow of Execution

-A core concept of BPMN is sequence flow that defines the order in which steps in the workflow happen.
+A core concept of BPMN is a sequence flow that defines the order in which steps in the workflow happen.
 In BPMN's visual representation, a sequence flow is an arrow connecting two elements.
 The direction of the arrow indicates their order of execution.

 You can think of workflow execution as tokens running through the workflow model.
 When a workflow is started, a token is spawned at the beginning of the model.
 It advances with every completed step.
 When the token reaches the end of the workflow, it is consumed and the workflow instance ends.
-Zeebe's job is to drive the token and to make sure that the task workers are invoked whenever necessary.
+Zeebe's task is to drive the token and to make sure that the job workers are invoked whenever necessary.